Everyone needs a great bolognese recipe, and here’s mine! My secrets are to cook the veggies slowly and to add beef stock.

 Instructions

-- Increase the heat to high, add the beef and cook for 2 minutes until sealed, breaking it up as you go.
-Add the tomato paste and cook, stirring, for 30 seconds.
+- Increase the heat to high, add the beef, salt and pepper and cook for 2 minutes until the beef has browned, breaking it up as you go with a wooden spoon or spatula.

-- Once cooked, season with salt and pepper to taste.
+- Once cooked, season with more salt and pepper to taste.

-- Stir through the cooked pasta and serve with freshly grated parmesan and chilli oil, if using.
+- Stir the sauce through the cooked pasta and serve with freshly grated parmesan and chilli oil, if using.

 Notes

-Note 1 – The longer the bolognese is cooked, the higher the intensity of flavour.
-Cook for up to 2 hours, stirring every 30 minutes and adding ½ cup (125 ml) of water if the sauce is starting to stick to the bottom of the pan.
+Note 4 – The longer the bolognese is cooked, the higher the intensity of flavour.
+Cook for up to 2 hours, stirring every 30 minutes and adding up to ½ cup (125 ml) of water if the sauce starts sticking to the bottom of the pan.

-Refrigerate for up to 3 days.
-Freeze for up to 3 months.
+Refrigerate for up to 3 days in an airtight container, or freeze for up to 3 months.
 Thaw completely in the fridge overnight before use.
 Reheat in the microwave.

-Refrigerate for up to 3 days.
-Freeze for up to 3 months.
+Refrigerate for up to 3 days in an airtight container, or freeze for up to 3 months.
 Thaw completely in the fridge overnight before use.
 Reheat in the microwave.

 - Prep Time: 10 mins